 Ever since roasting or braising of brussels sprouts became popular, this veggie has gained a lot of attention.
 Prior to it being boiled (to death) these little balls of mini cabbage were not pleasantly taken to.
-They certainly have earned their place on the table now, especially when prepared with pancetta or bacon, seared to a golden crust and topped with toasted nuts and a soft melting cheese.
+They certainly have earned their place on the table now, especially when seared to a golden crust and topped with toasted nuts.

 They are best served hot.
 To prep ahead for this dish I’ll have my nuts toasted ahead of time and set aside.
 The brussels sprouts can be trimmed and lightly drizzled with olive oil and kept in the refrigerator until needed.
 On a side note, I’m always excited to learn new things.
 If you happen to grow your own brussels sprouts, David at The Gastronomic Gardener braises the large leaves as greens.
 Talk about using every part of the plant!

 2 lbs. fresh Brussels sprouts, stem cut off and trimmed of outer leaves

 Kosher salt and freshly ground pepper to taste

 ½ cup pecans, toasted and chopped

 In a large skillet, sauté the Brussels sprouts allowing to turn golden brown before stirring.
 Do not cook over high heat to avoid burning.
 If necessary, add a bit of olive oil.
 Add in the shallots and garlic and continue to cook a few minutes until the shallots are soft.
 Pour in the stock and allow to simmer for about 10 minutes or until a knife inserted in the sprout feels tender.
 Finish by adding in the 2 tablespoons of vegan butter.
 Salt and pepper to taste.
 Remove to a warmed bowl and top with the toasted pecans.
 Serves 8-10.